Could this environmental contaminant be making your PCOS worse?

 What happens if you conceive?
 What happens to your developing baby?

-In lab animals, BPA passes from the mother to the fetus.
-So BPA is still available to do its damage.
-Fetuses have a severely limited capability to detoxify chemicals such as BPA.
+In lab animals, bisphenol A passes from the mother to the fetus.
+So it's still available to do its damage.
+Fetuses have a severely limited capability to detoxify chemicals like this one.
 Essentially, your future baby is at increased risk for problems that go far beyond PCOS or infertility.

 For example, the University of North Carolina-Chapel Hill has reported that the 2-year old children of mothers with higher levels of BPA had more disturbed behavior.
 This was more pronounced in female children than males.